There’s an unexpected gem in my neighborhood that we all get to enjoy; a converted modern urban barn space – called Hinshon Farms.

-We are currently using it for family gatherings, holidays and our kids love having their friends over!
+We currently use it for family gatherings and holidays, and our kids love having their friends over!
 The space will possibly be open in the future to the public depending on what direction we decide to take it.

 I hope you enjoyed this interview and that you are inspired to create a space you love!

 Subscribe to Bloom’s Newsletter